-The subfund promotes ESG characteristics by investing primarily in companies chosen for their good environmental, social and governance practices and their financial qualities.
-This approach consists of selecting the best companies within the investment universe according to ESG criteria.
+The fund promotes ESG characteristics by investing primarily in companies chosen for their best-in-class environmental, social and governance practices and their financial qualities.

+This approach consists of selecting the best companies within each sector according to ESG criteria.

 During 2024, we constantly adjusted the portfolio to meet our commitments.
-For example, we sold our shares in BNP Paribas, Commerz Bank and Bouygues, which were no longer compatible with our objectives.
+For example, we sold Toronto Dominion Bank, which was no longer compatible with our objectives.